Reliving How We Got Here: TVF’s Fabric Lineage Over 50 Years

 “That’s how I got into the forecast side of it,” recalls Bob.
 “I said, ‘I’ll tell you what, if you bring inventory to Indiana, I will keep track of the inventory and help with the ordering.’
 So that’s when we began bringing imported nylon and polyesters to Indiana, and sales took off quickly… (and) gave us the jumpstart we needed and gave the salespeople in Indiana the confidence they needed… It took a while for customers to feel comfortable using an imported product, but with the price savings and often better quality than domestic products, customers could quickly see this transition could help them enter markets they couldn’t before.

-Options Expanding
+Options expanding

 In the mid-1990s, TVF added a vinyl division with early offerings of 14 oz., 18 oz., and 22 oz. textiles.
 Currently, we stock 8 oz. to 40 oz. vinyl-coated polyester and vinyl-laminated polyester ranging from 10 oz to 18oz.
 “We went big into the vinyl market – mainly 18 oz. – and we priced the goods very competitively to make a big splash,” Bob says.
 “From there, we were off to the races.”